Crawl Space, Air Ducts, Attic, Energy Efficiency, Indoor Air Quality, Air, Moisture, Mold, and Energy Loss.

 Indoor Air Quality Tests

-- Air Sampling: Air samples are can be utilized to evaluate indoor environments for a variety of potential contaminants including mold and bacteria.
+- Air Sampling: Air samples are utilized to evaluate indoor environments for a variety of potential contaminants including mold, VOCs, and ultrafine dust.

 - Dust Collection: provides a historical view or can be used to show effectiveness of the remediation.
 It’s common to find mold spores, pollen, insect parts, skin fragments, dust mites, cockroach and cat allergens in dust.